Why Complacency is the Biggest Risk for Drawdown Providers

 “We do not want consumers to select a pathway solution if the risk profile of the solution does not match their attitude to, or capacity for, risk.
 Providers must describe the riskiness of each investment solution that they offer to enable consumers to make this assessment.”

-At EValue, we struggle to see how basing the communication of risk on volatility comes anywhere close to enabling consumers to make an assessment of their attitude to risk, let alone capacity for risk.
+At EV, we struggle to see how basing the communication of risk on volatility comes anywhere close to enabling consumers to make an assessment of their attitude to risk, let alone capacity for risk.
 Capacity for risk for someone looking to take an income must surely give them some idea of what that income might be and how it could vary so that they can assess the impact that risk might have on their wellbeing in retirement.

 But if you think this an obvious point to make, I can assure you it is not.
 Over the last few months, we have heard that some drawdown providers have expressed the view that it is not even necessary to tell consumers about the income they might receive until they come to take the income.
 This is, in effect, informing consumers about the risk of a pathway after they have taken the risk.